-- with internal auditors any significant findings and follow up thereon. - with statutory auditors before the audit commences, about the nature and scope of audit as well as post-audit discussion to ascertain any area of concern.
+- with statutory auditors before the audit commences, about the nature and scope of audit as well as post-audit discussion to ascertain any area of concern. - Looking into - the reasons for substantial defaults in the payment to the depositors, debenture holders, shareholders (in case of non-payment of declared dividends) and creditors. - Others - carrying out any other function as is mentioned in the terms of reference of the Audit Committee.

-Looking into

-the reasons for substantial defaults in the payment to the depositors, debenture holders, shareholders (in case of non-payment of declared dividends) and creditors.

-Others

-carrying out any other function as is mentioned in the terms of reference of the Audit Committee.

-- to investigate any activity within its terms of reference. - o to seek information from any employee. - to obtain outside legal or other professional advice. - to secure attendance of outsiders with relevant expertise, if it considers necessary. - Subsidiary Companies The Audit Committee of the Company reviews the financial statements of the subsidiary companies.
+- to investigate any activity within its terms of reference. - to seek information from any employee. - to obtain outside legal or other professional advice. - to secure attendance of outsiders with relevant expertise, if it considers necessary. - Subsidiary Companies

+The Audit Committee of the Company reviews the financial statements of the subsidiary companies.